michaelliriano/vite-server-side-react/README.md

 # Vite Server Side React

-This project is a server-side rendered React application built using React library and other supporting libraries like Express, ReactDOMServer, and StaticRouter.
-The project enables server-side rendering for a React application, which improves SEO, page speed, and the user experience for slower internet connections.
+This project is a server-side rendered React application built using React library and other supporting libraries like Express, ReactDOMServer, and React Router.
+Some benefits of this setup include: improved SEO, page speed, and the user experience for slower internet connections.

 ## Getting started